 For most organizations, there are more important goals of engagement than the raw number of people reached.
 A smaller list, is likely better.

-Lots of disengaged subscribers messes up your email performance metrics.
+Disengaged subscribers mess up your email performance metrics.

 Subscribers who are disengaged make it harder for you to see the real impact of your messages on those who are interested.